Overview

 Updating

 The MGDF GamesManager can check for available updates to either the game or framework upon launching the game (this update check will occur at most once per day).
-To enable this feature, you need to add an updateservice property to your game.json file, the value for this property should be a url pointing to a game update manifest file.
-This update manifest is a small JSON file which lists the latest version of your game, and the MGDF framework version your games supports.
-An example update manifest is shown below.
+To enable this feature, you need to add an updateservice property to your game.json file, listing a url pointing to a game update manifest file.
+The JSON format for the manifest url is shown below, listing the latest version of your game, and the MGDF framework version your games supports.

 {